sigstore/docs/content/en/cosign/signing_with_blobs.md

 ## Blobs in OCI Registries

-You can upload blobs to an OCI registry (similar to ORAS) where they can then be signed/verified like any other image, or you can sign blobs locally as standard files.
+You can upload blobs to an OCI registry (similar to ORAS) where they can then be signedblike any other image.

 You can publish an artifact with `cosign upload blob`: